You just have to try this amazing light and fluffy Keto cornbread recipe with cheddar cheese and fresh chopped jalapeño

-If you have leftovers, this low carb cornbread freezes very well if you package it correctly.
-Make sure it is double wrapped in plastic wrap and then slipped into a freezer bag.
+If you have leftovers, this low carb cornbread recipe freezes very well if you package it correctly.
+Make sure it's double wrapped in plastic wrap and then slipped into a freezer bag.
 It will freeze fine for up to a month.

 To thaw, just set it out on the counter and let it become room temp.
 If you want to warm it, wrap in foil and bake on 350F for about 15 minutes or until warm.